noelvissers/nusynths-midictrl/README.md

 To access the settings, hold the rotary encoder button for 1 second.

+Select by pressing the rotary button, go back by holding the button.

 |Setting       |Remarks
 |--------------|--------
 |MIDI channel  |MIDI channel to listen to (All, 1 to 16)
 |Synth mode    |Monophonic or polyphonic mode (see below)
-|Pitch bend    |Select the range of the pitch bend wheel (0 to 12 semitones)
+|Pitch bend    |Range of the pitch bend wheel (0 to 12 semitones)
-|Cock division |Select the clock diveder amount (1 for 1:1, /2 to /128)
+|Cock division |MIDI clock divider amount (1 for 1:1, /2 to /128)

 ### Synth mode